-It’s also well worth the team scheduling in daily catch-up calls, to check in, touch base and align with the goals of the day — a plus for the business, and for the mental wellbeing of remote workers everywhere.
+It’s also well worth the team scheduling in daily catch-up calls, checking-in, touching base, and aligning with the goals of the day — a plus for the business and for the mental wellbeing of remote workers everywhere.

 This can be a major hurdle when dealing with people from across the globe.

-People working nine to five by their clock is totally different to you doing the same, which causes headaches when scheduling meetings or setting deadlines.
+People working nine to five by their clock is totally different than you doing the same, which causes headaches when scheduling meetings or setting deadlines.

-But you have to consider compromising and finding arrangements which are in everyone’s best interests.
-Don’t allow employees which are the most out of sync to become cut-off or out of the loop.
+But you have to consider compromising and finding arrangements that are in everyone’s best interests.
+Don’t allow employees who are the most out of sync to become cut-off or out of the loop.

 A decrease in visibility is another con that some employees could feel frustrated by.